paulnov/stata-tex/README.md

 you want, with placeholders for the data.
 Then you can generate the data separately, and transfer it into the LaTeX table automatically.

+It takes a bit of time to get right on the first time, but everyone on our team now loves this tool and relies on it for tables of any complexity.
+We find it far easier to just write the template we want rather than trying to figure out esoteric `estout` or `esttab` parameters.

 ### Advantages:
 - Arbitrary customization of Stata/LaTeX tables
 - Iterate on the LaTeX table without regenerating estimates
 - Stata code is much much cleaner
 - Can get LaTeX table looking right without using Stata
-- Easier to copy table templates to new contexts
+- Easy to copy table templates to new contexts

 ## HOW TO USE